Junos16/Notes/Algortithms/Algorithms Introduction.md

 - **Memory Complexity:**

-- The above three factors are used to judge all algorithms.
-The best algorithms for any particular problem tends have perform well in all these categories.
+- The above three factors are used to judge all algorithms as they are independent of the nature of the problem or other related factors
+	- The best algorithms for any particular problem tends have perform well in all these categories.

+- Depending on certain scenarios it might be beneficial to value certain other factors along with (if not more than) the above three:

-- Factors dependent or indepedent of a
+- Factors dependent or indepedent of hardware?

 - Efficiency vs Other benefits